ILiedAboutCake/blog/content/posts/04-22-2021-a-timeline-of-destinygg-website-and-forks.md

 Personally, my problem with the launch was around private communications between White and myself providing support for initial website configuration where I believed the site was being created for White, not Vaush.
 At this time we have settled our grievances privately and continue our works independent of each other.

-After creating a website for Vaush, White has gone on to create other similar websites under the [Whiteleaf](https://www.whitele.af/) brand.
-These websites are unaffiliated with Destiny and myself.
-These sites exist independently and in my eyes, become its own incomparable platform with the original Destiny source.
+After creating a website for Vaush, White has gone on to create other similar websites under the [WhiteLe.af](https://www.whitele.af/) brand.
+These websites are unaffiliated with Destiny and myself and exist independently.
+From my perspective these sites have become its own incomparable platform with the original Destiny source.

 # Other Forks